Introduction to modelling in epidemiology

 Here is a few examples of epidemiological study types.

-• Identifying Risk Factors: Epidemiological studies aim to identify the factors that are associated with increases likelihood of developing a particular disease.
+• Identifying Risk Factors: epidemiological studies aim to identify the factors that are associated with increased likelihood of developing a particular disease.
 These risk factors can include genetic predisposition, environmental exposures, lifestyle choices, and social determinants of health.

 Mathematical and statistical models are frequently used in epidemiology to simulate disease spread and estimate disease distribution.
 These models help in making informed decisions and planning interventions.